Yoctol/bottender/docs/the-basics-routing.md

 ## Fallback Routes

-By using the `*` as the first argument, you may define a route for unhandled events, which triggers whenever no other routes match the incoming event.
-Meanwhile, reply to unhandled events is a chance to introduce bot features by sending a fallback message or a user's manual.
+By using the `*` as the first argument of the `text` function, you may define a route for the unhandled text message events.
+The route triggers whenever no other route matches the incoming text event.
+Meanwhile, handling unhandled text message events is a chance to guide your users by sending a fallback message or a user's manual.
+For example:

 ```js
 async function Unknown(context) {